-Tatale is a delicious Ghanaian plantain cake made from very ripe plantains. plantain, also know as cooking banana is a very common ingredient in Western Africa.
-In Ghana they use plantain in many different ways, but one of the favourite ghanaian foods is Tatale.
-This delicious snack from ghana has a really easy recipe and is therefore also easy for you to make at home to taste the rich flavours of West Africa.
+Tatale is a delicious Ghanaian plantain cake made from very ripe plantains. plantain, also known as cooking banana is a very common ingredient in Western Africa.
+In Ghana, they use plantain in many different ways, but one of the favorite Ghanaian foods is Tatale.
+This delicious snack from Ghana has a really easy recipe and is therefore also easy for you to make at home to taste the rich flavors of West Africa.
 It is also eaten in Nigeria.

 - 4 very ripe plantains (turning black on the outside)